Horatio Weisfeld: Heavy Metal Magazine and later work

-Starting in 2000 Weisfeld began a long term relationship with Heavy metal Magazine, for whom he developed, wrote, and packaged several character driven properties and HM spin-off brands.
+Starting in 2000, Weisfeld began a long term relationship with Heavy metal Magazine, for whom he developed, wrote, and packaged several character driven properties and HM spin-off brands.

 This began with the first installment of Joe In The Future, an ongoing series of short comic book stories written by Weisfeld (with Peter Koch) and illustrated by Trevor Von Eeden.
 The title character, Joe, wanders through a hostile futuristic environment while doggedly searching for cigarettes.
 The series received good reviews and (despite an infrequent schedule) developed a cult following.
 Heavy Metal began running Joe In The Future as a print series in 2001 after the initial episode appeared as 3-minute internet flash web animation.
 Heavy Metal editor Howard Jorofsky suggested Weisfeld allow the print magazine to run the comic book pages from which the webisode had been created.
 Weisfeld then followed with several additional Joe in the Future print installments for Heavy Metal.
+The nearly simultaneous appearance of Joe in the Future as both web-animation and print episodes makes the series an early example of web-initiated Transmedia storytelling.
+The most recent episode of the Joe in the Future print series appeared in the September 2010 Heavy Metal Magazine issue.